Like most people uprooted by the Cherokee Trail of Tears, Eliza Whitmire experienced terrible trauma.

 By the 1840s, however, enticed by his brother’s claims that Texas was the land of opportunity, the couple moved their growing family and their slaves to Galveston.
 In 1850, Ridge and Paschal divorced, with Ridge retaining their house in Galveston and their 12 slaves.
 By the mid-1850s, she moved her family to Chambers County, Texas in the southeastern part of the state, remarried a man 20 years her junior and set up a thriving cattle ranch dependent on enslaved labor.
 Paschal moved to Austin and became known for his opposition to Texas secession and to its siding with the Confederacy during the Civil War.

-Like settlers, explorers of the American West also brought their slaves to the frontier.
+Like settlers, explorers of the American West also brought enslaved people to the frontier.
 Perhaps the most famous examples: York and Sacagawea, who journeyed across the continent as part of the Lewis & Clark expedition.
 In 1803, when President Thomas Jefferson authorized the Louisiana Purchase from France, and the new nation doubled in size, he asked Meriwether Lewis and William Clark to study the landscape, assess its economic potential and scout a passage to the Pacific coast.

 Another valuable enslaved person on the expedition was Sacagawea, a Shoshone woman sold into marriage to a French trader.
 Her knowledge and understanding of the environment helped the expedition navigate unfamiliar territory and avoid starvation during the harsh Rocky Mountain winter.
 And her skills as an interpreter helped ease the explorers’ interactions with native groups they encountered.
 Not only did she facilitate communication, but her presence in the exploring party no doubt helped Lewis and Clark avoid armed conflict with the Native peoples in the region, since Native women rarely accompanied Plains Indian war parties.